Miss Colleen's House

 This sprawling Victorian home was built in 1897, and took three years to complete.
 (Remember, there was no electricity so all the lumber had to be sawed by hand.)
 The logs had been selected by Edward Brodbeck at Moss Point, Mississippi, and were floated to Point Clear where the logs were made into lumber at the family saw mill.

 The area of the candy kitchen represents the old kitchen, which originally was apart from the house, connected by the porch and breezeway.
 The old wood stove stood where our present stove is placed, and the sink in the same location.
+In January 2024 the entire floor of the kitchen was replaced due to the decay of its underlying support structure.

 Twelve children lived in this home - 3 of the Brodbeck family and 9 of the Zundel family, nieces and nephews, who were taken in after their parents had died.
 The house was originally lighted with gas lights and heated with fireplaces and wood burning stoves.
 Electricity was installed in 1926.Southwest Corner of Miss Colleen's house